 Note that zigzag rotations tend to make the tree more balanced, because they bring subtrees B and C up one level while moving subtree D down one level.
 The result is often a reduction of the tree's height by one.
-Zigzig promotions do not typically reduce the height of the tree; they merely bring the newly accessed record toward the root.
+Zigzig promotions and single rotations do not typically reduce the height of the tree; they merely bring the newly accessed record toward the root.

 Splaying node S involves a series of double rotations until S reaches either the root or the child of the root.
 Then, if necessary, a single rotation makes S the root.
-This process tends to rebalance the tree.
-In any case, it will make frequently accessed nodes stay near the top of the tree, resulting in reduced access cost.
-Proof that the splay tree does in fact meet the guarantee of $O(m \log n)$ is beyond the scope of this book.
+This process tends to re-balance the tree.
+Regardless of balance, splaying will make frequently accessed nodes stay near the top of the tree, resulting in reduced access cost.
+Proof that the splay tree meets the guarantee of $O(m \log n)$ is beyond the scope of this book.
 Such a proof can be found in the references in Section 13.4.